– updated

 Preferred option: Mutate Date by set methods

 A date can also be set, statement by statement, by Date’s set methods that mutates a Date-object.
-They also has setUTC variants.
+They also have setUTC variants.

 const satLandingDate = new Date();